- Religion and Philosophy

 He states that “Intelligence seems to develop much earlier than religiosity.
 You can test intelligence of children that are eight years old, and you’re going to find that their IQ scores done at a young age will match pretty well with their IQ scores done at a latter age.

 “While intelligence can be reliably measured at an early age, religiosity cannot.
 If you take a measure of a person’s religiosity early on, it doesn’t prove at all if they are going to be religious as an adult.”

 He cites two studies: one from 1989 that show there are only small correlations between a person’s religious convictions at age 16 and at age 27, and one from 2002 that show that a person’s religious convictions at age 16 have no correlation with their convictions at age 38.

 However, when intelligence was measured at earlier age (presumably with a standard IQ test) it was a predictor of religiosity.

-The podcasters cite a previous episode where they examined early beliefs in infants and children that suggest there is a strong tendency to believe in invisible agents and in intelligent design.
-These are, they state, “much more natural for children.
+Dr. Galen cites a previous episode where they examined early beliefs in infants and children that suggest there is a strong tendency to believe in invisible agents and in intelligent design.
+These are, he states, “much more natural for children.
 We naturally grow into them, and we have to be taught out of them.”
 Reaction time, they also mention, was a factor in these beliefs.
-They state, “…if forced to answer quickly, even educated scientists would seem to be more sympathetic to agent causation explanations.”
+He states, “…if forced to answer quickly, even educated scientists would seem to be more sympathetic to agent causation explanations.”

 Correlations between analytic style of thinking and religiosity were significant, but lower when controlled for intelligence.
 That is to say that atheists are, on average, slower, more analytical thinkers, but that does not drive their atheism as much as previously supposed.